 Self-Supervised Pre-Training, Task-Specific Fine-Tuning

-Unlike earlier medical AI that required labeled data from the start, foundation models use self-supervised learning for pre-training—learning from unlabeled images by predicting masked regions, reconstructing corrupted images, or distinguishing similar vs. dissimilar scans.
-This is because creating the 'labels' for medical images is time-consuming and requires expert knowledge and those labels need to be reqprented in a consistent fashion for the computer to learn.
+Unlike earlier medical AI, which needed labels from the start, foundation models pre-train with self-supervised learning—learning from unlabeled images by predicting masked regions, reconstructing corrupted ones, or telling similar scans from dissimilar ones.
+The motivation is practical: labeling medical images is slow, requires expert knowledge, and has to be done consistently for a model to learn from it.

 However, to build a clinically useful tool, you still need labeled data for fine-tuning—diagnostic annotations, pathology outcomes, treatment responses.
 The foundation model provides learned image representations; the fine-tuning teaches it what those representations mean clinically.
 While self-supervised pre-training is task-agnostic, the modality and anatomical constraints remain.4